 Kimberley is the northernmost of 9 regions located in Western Australia.
-It covers a total area of approx 423,5 km2 (163,5 ml2), which is about 3 times the size of England or twice that of Victoria, and has population of around 50,000 people (2011 census).
-Approx 40% of region's inhabitants are of Aboriginal descent.
+It covers a total area of approx 424 km2 (164 ml2), or about 3 times the size of England or twice that of Victoria.
+The region has population around 50,000, with approx 40% of the inhabitants being of Aboriginal descent.

-- On the west Kimberley is bordered by the Indian Ocean, on the east by the Northern Territory, on the north by Timor Sea, and on the south by Great Sandy and Tanami Deserts in Pilbara region.
+- On the west, Kimberley Coast is bordered by Indian Ocean, on the east - by the Northern Territory, on the north - by Timor Sea, and on the south - by Great Sandy and Tanami deserts (in Pilbara).

-- Kimberley consists of steep-sided ancient northwestern Australia's mountain ranges cut through with limestone and sandstone gorges and steep ridges from which much of the soil has been removed by extreme monsoonal climate.
+- This region consists of steep-sided northwest mountain ranges cut through with limestone and sandstone gorges and steep ridges from which much of the soil has been removed by extreme monsoonal climate.

-- In BOM (Bureau of Meteorology) weather reports North Kimberley Coast is WA Border to coast's Kuri Bay section, while West Kimberley Coast runs from Kuri Bay to Wallal Downs.
-Large sections of the coastline from Broome to Wyndham have no road access, and helicopter or boat are the only means.
-Because of the isolation several tourist operations on the coastline have been named wilderness locations.
+- In local weather reports, North Kimberley Coast is WA Border to its Kuri Bay section, while West Kimberley Coast runs from Kuri Bay to Wallal Downs.
+Large sections of the coastline (from Broome to Wyndham) have no any road access, and helicopters or boats are the only means of transportation.
+Because of its isolation, several tourist operations on the Kimberley coastline have been named wilderness areas.

 Highlights: Wilderness area, Broome, King George River Falls, Kuri Bay

 Port Kimberley Coast cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Kimberley Coast, Western Australia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.